Reuben-Brewer/UR5arm_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_UR5arm_ReubenPython2and3Class.txt

 (no Mac testing yet)

 NOTE: When commanding position in Tool/cartesian space via the function PositionControl_ServoJ_MoveThroughListOfPoses (using "PoseIsInToolSpaceFlag" = 1), the UR5 is performing inverse-kinematics internally.
-If the desired TCP pose is one where the arm could achieve it via multuple sets of joint-angles
+If the desired TCP pose is one where the arm could achieve it via multiple sets of joint-angles
-(like "elbow-left" vs "elbow-right"), then the arm may feak-out and attempt to make a sudden, large motion as it tries to switch between different joint-angle configurations.
+(like "elbow-left" vs "elbow-right"), then the arm would normally feak-out and attempt to make a sudden, large motion as it tries to switch between different joint-angle configurations.
-In the future, I plan to perform the inverse kinematics within this class so that the user can specify "elbow-left" vs "elbow-right" to prevent those freak-outs.
+For now, I allow the user to specify a maximum joint-angle-distance to travel in a given step, and the arm will refuse to move if it's going to exceed that max distance.
-For now, make sure to operate the arm in a portion of the workspace where there's only a single-joint-angle-configuration that could satisfy a commanded TCP pose.
+In the future, I plan to add the ability for the user to specify "elbow-left" vs "elbow-right".
-Of course, if you command only joint-angles via PositionControl_ServoJ_MoveThroughListOfPoses (using "PoseIsInToolSpaceFlag" = 0), then none of these problems will arise.
+When commanding only joint-angles via PositionControl_ServoJ_MoveThroughListOfPoses (using "PoseIsInToolSpaceFlag" = 0), this isn't an issue.

 ###########################

 ########################### Python module installation instructions, all OS's

 ###
-UR5arm_ReubenPython2and3Class, ListOfModuleDependencies: ['future.builtins']
+UR5arm_ReubenPython2and3Class, ListOfModuleDependencies: ['future.builtins', 'numpy', 'scipy.spatial.transform']
 UR5arm_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['MyPrint_ReubenPython2and3Class']
 UR5arm_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['future.builtins']
-UR5arm_ReubenPython2and3Class, ListOfModuleDependencies_All: ['future.builtins', 'MyPrint_ReubenPython2and3Class']
+UR5arm_ReubenPython2and3Class, ListOfModuleDependencies_All:['future.builtins', 'MyPrint_ReubenPython2and3Class', 'numpy', 'scipy.spatial.transform']
 ###

 ###